 The term “sustainable” has turned into a buzzword for a number of clothing brands.
 If you are looking for this sustainable streetwear, remember to not mistake a company’s claims about environmental friendliness as the ultimate truth.
 Only one unique collection of environmentally conscious clothes may give the brand a sustainable look, but they would usually not reflect the entire company.

 Is there a certification for sustainable streetwear brands?

-At present, you will not find any official certification on what helps build a sustainable brand.
-What you will get on the Internet is information on what to search for while buying clothes and how to look at the impact of your purchases.
+While fashion, by definition, is ever changing, to be truly sustainable, consumers would not buy anything new at all.
+As such, you will not find any official certification on what helps build a sustainable brand.
+What you will find on the internet is information on what to look out for when buying clothes as well as the impact of your purchase.
 In fact, the need for sustainable fashion prompted the UN to organize a conference on sustainable fashion at the start of February 2019.

 Here are a few conclusion points from the above conference: